liamca/sharepoint-indexing-azure-cognitive-search/README.md

 - Under Client secrets, select New client secret, enter a name, and then select Add.
 Record the value which will be the "Client Secret" in a safe location for use in a later step.
 NOTE: Do no copy the "Secredt ID" as this is not needed.
 - Under Manage, select API Permissions > Add a permission.
 Select Microsoft Graph.
 - Select Application permissions.
-- Under User node, select User.Read.All, then select Add permissions.
+- Under User node, select User.Read.All as well as Site.Read.All, then select Add permissions.
 - If you notice that "Grant Admin Consent" is required, enable this now.
+Make sure all permissions have been granted admin consent.
+If you require an Admin, please see this [document](https://learn.microsoft.com/azure/active-directory/develop/console-app-quickstart?pivots=devlang-python) for additional help.
 - Click "Overview" and copy the "Application (client) ID" as well as the "Directory (tenant) ID"

 ## Edit Config